 I’ve worked at home for several years now.
 When people find out, they always say: “Wow!
 I’d never be able to work at home.
 How do you get anything done?”
 I’m not going to lie.
 It’s hard to be productive at home.
-When you don’t have a supervisor watching your every move, it’s easy to say: “Eh, I’m not feeling it.
-Let’s binge-watch Netflix!”
+When you don’t have a supervisor watching your every move, it’s easy to say: “Eh, I’m not feeling it… let’s binge-watch Game of Thrones!”
 As nice as that sounds, it will put you in the poor-house fast.
 If you want to excel as a freelancer, you must focus.
 Read ahead and discover how to be productive at home (even when you’d rather be watching Netflix).

 Structure is everything.